These healthy cereal bars are just like KIND bars, but you customize them and you control the amount of honey!

 And they ate 3 meals and 2 snacks a day.
 That's it.
 The snacks were things like fresh fruit, maybe some cheese and crackers.

-Now my kids are older, and I'm less obsessed with their eating between meals.
-They play sports, and they're always hungry.
-At least I can try to get something good into them.
+When they got older, I became less obsessed with their eating between meals.
+They played sports, and they were always hungry.
+At least I could try to get something good into them.

-What sort of cereal is best for homemade cereal bars?
+What sort of cereal is best for this cereal bar recipe?

 Most cereals are full of extra sugar, and don't satisfy anyone for very long.
 Not to mention how incredibly expensive breakfast cereals are.